Robinterra/yama/README.md

 ## What is the Language Yama ?

 It is a Object-oriented Language for Microcontroller like ARM Cortex-M and AVR.
+Currently support:
-Currently only support AVR Assembler (avrasm and avr-gcc).
-But i want support ARM Cortex in the next 15 days.
+ - AVR Assembler (avrasm and avr-gcc),
+ - ARM-T32 Assemlber (arm-gcc)

 ### Why this new Language, Why dont use C#, Java or C?